Graham Holdings: Corporate history

-The history of Graham Holdings Company dates back to 1877, when the Post was first published.
+The history of Graham Holdings Company dates back to 1877, when The Washington Post was first published.
 The Washington Post Company was incorporated in the District of Columbia in 1889, and remained a District of Columbia corporation until it changed its place of incorporation to Delaware in 2003.
 It is a public company and its Class B common stock trades on the New York Stock Exchange under the ticker symbol GHC; it went public in 1971.